fchristl/ldap-self-service/README.md

 LDAP, edit `assets/config.json`:

 * Set `endpoint` to the URL where your LDAP Self REST Service is reachable.
-* Set `editableFields` to the attributes you want your users to be allowed to edit.
+* Set `editableAttributes` to the attributes you want your users to be allowed to edit.
 This normally corresponds to the `EDITABLE_FIELDS` varaible from LDAP Self REST Service.

 ## Build